 Photometrics AI is a software platform that optimizes public lighting performance through networked lighting controls.
-It determines the optimal operating parameters for each luminaire based on real-world geography, lighting standards, and configurable priorities—delivering approximately 40% energy savings without any hardware installation or field activity.
+It determines the optimal operating parameters for each luminaire based on real-world geography, lighting standards, and configurable priorities, delivering approximately 35% energy savings without any hardware installation or field activity.

 Photometrics AI uses four integrated components: (1) Target Lighting Layers that specify desired illumination levels for each zone, (2) an AI-powered optimization engine that calculates the ideal dimming level for each luminaire, (3) dynamic scheduling that handles priorities like emergencies and events, and (4) API integration with your existing networked lighting controls.
 The system accounts for overlapping beam spreads, real-world geometry, and lighting standards to find the optimal configuration.